Heady TopperThe Alchemist Brewery

 You can find Heady Topper in restaurants and craft beer stores in and around Barre, Burlington, Essex, Jericho, Middlesex, Montpelier, Morrisville, Richmond, S Burlington, Shelburne, South Burlington, Stowe, Waitsfield, Warren, Waterbury, Williston, Winooski and more.

 And of course, at the Alchemist Brewery itself.
 The Alchemist has been branching out their distribution to areas outside of Vermont in recent years.
+Further, you can purchase Heady Topper at online retailers as well.

 How much does Heady Topper cost?